anshkarwasra/Ticketify/README.md

    - Your code adheres to the code style guidelines.
    - Relevant documentation or comments are added if necessary.
    - Include a descriptive title and a detailed description of your changes in the PR.
+   - See MergeFest-Hacker's [CONTRIBUTING.md](https://github.com/IMGIITRoorkee/MergeFest-Hacker/blob/main/CONTRIBUTORS.md) for sample PR Template.

 ### Code Style Guidelines
 - JavaScript/Node.js: Follow best practices for JavaScript (ES6+).
 - Code Formatting: Ensure that your code is properly formatted and follows a consistent style (use tools like Prettier or ESLint if necessary).
 - Documentation: Update the README or comments if your changes impact the documentation or functionality.
 Testing
-- Contributors: Don't forget to add yourself on the `CONTRIBUTORS.md` file.
+- Contributors: Don't forget to add yourself on the [CONTRIBUTORS.md](https://github.com/IMGIITRoorkee/Ticketify/blob/master/CONTRIBUTORS.md) file.
-- Before submitting a pull request, ensure that all tests pass and that your changes do not break any existing functionality.
-If applicable, write new tests to cover your changes.

 ### Proof of Work
 Please include a video or screenshot demonstrating the feature you've added or the bug you've fixed.
 This helps the reviewers understand the functionality and ensures your changes work as expected.